CoScale/docs/_docs_getting_started/install-agent.md

 ---

 ## Precautions
 Before we get started it is important to note that the following steps require root or administrator access to the servers that host your application.
-If you don't have access, please <a href="#" class="support">contact our support</a> so they can provide alternatives and press the button to the right to skip this step for now.
+If you don't have access, please <a href="mailto:info@coscale.com" class="support">contact our support</a> so they can provide alternatives and press the button to the right to skip this step for now.

 <a href="{{ site.baseurl }}/getting-started/install-third-party" class="btn btn-warning btn-lg pull-right">Skip this step</a>
 <br />